Liberation of France

 Nazi Germany invaded France in May 1940.
-Their rapid advance through the undefended Ardennes caused a crisis in the French government; the French Third Republic dissolved itself in July, and handed over absolute power to Marshal Philippe Pétain, an elderly hero of World War I. Pétain signed an armistice with Germany with the north and west of France under German military occupation.
+Their rapid advance through the almost undefended Ardennes caused a crisis in the French government; the French Third Republic dissolved itself in July, and handed over absolute power to Marshal Philippe Pétain, an elderly hero of World War I. Pétain signed an armistice with Germany with the north and west of France under German military occupation.
 Pétain, charged with calling a Constitutional Authority, instead established an authoritarian government in the spa town of Vichy, in the southern zone libre ("free zone").
-Though nominally independent, Vichy France became a collaborationist regime and was little more than a Nazi client state that actively participated in Jewish deportations.
+Though nominally independent, Vichy France became a collaborationist regime and was little more than a Nazi client state that actively participated in Jewish deportations and aided German forces in anti-partisan actions in Occupied France as well as in combat actions in Africa.

-Even before France surrendered on 22 June 1940, General Charles de Gaulle fled to London, from where he called on his fellow citizens to resist the Germans.
+Even before France surrendered on 22 June 1940, General Charles de Gaulle moved to London, from where he called on his fellow citizens to resist the Germans.
 The British recognized and funded de Gaulle's Free French government in exile based in London.
 Efforts to liberate France began in the autumn of 1940 in France's colonial empire in Africa, still in the hands of the Vichy regime.
 General de Gaulle persuaded French Chad to support Free France, and by 1943 most other French colonies in Equatorial and North Africa had followed suit.
 De Gaulle announced formation of the Empire Defense Council in Brazzaville, which became the capital of Free France.
-In 1942 an Anglo-American invasion force landed in the French North African territories, completing Allied domination of the Mediterranean Sea, from which they invaded Italy.
-A French Expeditionary Corps of mostly colonial troops fought under the Allied command in Italy.